avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 However, the uptime risk per cycle slightly increases depending on cycle length and validator performance.
 For example, missing five days in a one-year cycle will still yield validation rewards, whereas missing five days in a two-week cycle may affect rewards.

-## Flow of a Validator offering Auto-Renewed Staking
+## Flow of a Validator with Auto-Renewing
 ```mermaid
 flowchart TD
   A[Issue AddContinuousValidatorTx] --> B[Validator active]